This Week in Health: Bike to Work, Eat Less Salt, Try Zumba

 This week brought plenty of new research on the health virtues of exercise.
-It also helped banish the "I have no time" excuse, by showing that a more active commute to work may help you live longer.
+One study also helped banish the "I have no time" excuse by showing that a more active commute to work may help you live longer.
 Here’s what else grabbed our attention in health news this week.
-(You can sign up for our newsletter for more.)
+(Sign up for our newsletter for more.)

 How many steps should I take a day?